 Once upon a time, there lived a boy, who had lost his guitar in a castle, far far away.

 “That’s what you get when you perform at the Beast’s castle”.
-His father raises his finger in his son’s face as if scolding a child, which he is anymore.
+His father raises his finger in his son’s face as if scolding a child, which he isn’t anymore.
 The boy, who has the most beautiful eyes in the land, tells his father.

 “That’s ok, she can keep it.
 I have others”.